Modern Family with Mark and Bryan Keene

 At 30, when I was finally ready to be honest with myself and live in truth, Bryan was the first person I came out to, and has been incredibly supportive and inspirational since then.

 Bryan and Mark live in Santa Clarita, and both hold doctorates in their areas of expertise.
 Bryan is the curator for illuminated manuscripts at the Getty Museum, and Mark is a sommelier, beer specialist (Cicerone), and spirits specialist, and he just completed his doctorate at Purdue University.
 They have been together for 13 years, married 6 years, and are dads to Alexander (4) and Éowyn (2).

-Q: Bryan, your dad is a pastor and you grew up A PK.
+Bryan, your dad is a pastor and you grew up A PK (Pastor’s kid).
 How does your dad reconcile the fact that you are gay scripturally?

 I saw that movie.
-He is a pretty amazing man. he was actually marc’s first professor at pepperdine. in it, he says “I have a soft spot in my hearT for literalist because I used to be one.
-However, when someone says to me ‘this is what the bible says ‘, My response to them is ‘THAT is NOT WHAT the Bible SAYS, that’s what the Bible reads !’.
-It is the struggle of context, and language, and culture, and custom that helps us to understand the meaning and what it (the Bible) is saying.”
+He is a pretty amazing man. he was actually marc’s first professor at pepperdine. in it, he says, “I have a soft spot in my hearT for literalists because I used to be one.
+However, when someone says to me, ‘this is what the bible says’, My response to them is, ‘THAT is NOT WHAT the Bible SAYS, that’s what the Bible reads!’
+It is the struggle of context, and language, and culture, and custom that helps us to understand the meaning and what it the Bible is saying.”

 B: The challenge to the ministry is that we have seminary training, and linguistics, and 1st century history, so the job is to instruct the congregation where they are at how to move to a greater understanding of what these passages mean.

 B: In time, and over time, I think that was a real click moment for my dad.